 - Lego – The Lego video game series is just one of the popular children’s games that LEGO has reinvigorated over the years.
 Many other children’s games have been part of the LEGO toy company’s line over the years.
 These include LEGO games based on toys and characters such as Ninjago, City, Friends, and Star Wars.
 Today, the LEGO series of video games continue to do well with the gaming community.
-Lego City Undercover is the latest installment, which came out on October 30, 2015.
+Lego City Undercover is the latest instalment, which came out on October 30, 2015.
 It is a game designed for kids ages 8-11.

-- Hearthstone – Hearthstone is a digital collectible card game (CCG) developed by Blizzard Entertainment.
+- Hearthstone – Hearthstone is a digital collectable card game (CCG) developed by Blizzard Entertainment.
 This popular game is free to download and play, but there are in-app purchases that players can choose to make.
 Hearthstone is currently one of the most popular mobile CCGs on the market; kids love to play it for hours and hours.

 Kids 12 Above

 - Marvel Avengers – The Marvel Avengers is actually an online game that is good for 12 years old kids.
 The game has several chapters, and you need to meet certain tasks or objectives to finish each chapter.
 The tasks are fairly easy, and you can skip them if you wish.
 The game has a lot of missions, and you can play with friends.
 You can also compete with other players online.
 The game is also divided into chapters.
 This makes it easy for you to play a certain chapter every day.